bluebanquise/bluebanquise/roles/core/ssh_client/readme.rst

   Host freya
       StrictHostKeyChecking no
-      UserKnownHostsFile=/dev/null
+      UserKnownHostsFile /dev/null
       Hostname %h-ice1-1

 This ensure no issues when redeploying an host, at the cost of security.

 Note that this file generation is kind of "sensible", and will surely be the first one to break in case of uncoherent inventory.
-If this happens, check your inventory, fix it, and remove manually /root/.ssh/config and relaunch its generation.
+If this happens, check your inventory, fix it, remove manually /root/.ssh/config and relaunch its generation.

 Multiple iceberg usage